 Enterprise Rideshare specializes in providing customized vanpool programs and commuter services for individuals and companies across the country.
 Enterprise Rideshare, a division of Enterprise Rent-A-Car, was founded in 1994 and has partnered with the MORPC Gohio Commute vanpool program by providing the program with its vans.
 Enterprises’ account management team manages vanpool programs that address both local and national needs by reducing traffic congestion and carbon emissions, while providing commuters with a smarter, better way to get to work.

-CoGo Bike Share is Columbus’ bike transit system operated by Motivate International.
-Intended to provide Columbus residents and visitors with an additional transportation option for getting around town, CoGo is not only convenient, but it truly gives you the best vantage point to soak in the culture, architecture, and vibe of the city!
-Since launching in July 2013, the network has expanded to 46 docking stations located throughout Downtown Columbus.
-Riders have taken more than 168,000 trips riding over 450,000 miles, collectively burning over 19 million calories and offsetting 305,000 pounds of carbon.
+CoGo Bike Share is Central Ohio’s bike transit system operated by Lyft.
+Intended to provide residents and visitors with an additional transportation option for getting around town, CoGo is not only convenient, but it truly gives you the best vantage point to soak in the culture, architecture, and vibe of the city!
+Since launching in July 2013, the network has expanded to 70+ docking stations located throughout Columbus, Bexley, Grandview Heights, and Upper Arlington.
+Riders have taken more than 259,000 trips riding over 725,000 miles, collectively burning over 31 million calories and offsetting 493,000 pounds of carbon.

 Lyft was founded in June 2012 by Logan Green and John Zimmer to improve people’s lives with the world’s best transportation.
 Lyft is the fastest-growing ridehailing company in the U.S and is available to 95 percent of the US population.
 Lyft is preferred by drivers and passengers for its safe and friendly experience, and its commitment to effecting positive change for the future of our cities.